jerry-sky/personal-notebook/web-dev/angular-notes.md

 otherwise, the test will complain about unidentifiable components.

 Secondly, if it is necessary to test the interaction with an Angular Material component (instead of e.g. testing only the function that is invoked by this component) it is advised to use Angular Material's component harnesses.
 This method prevents from possible issues due to change in the internal API of Angular Material.

-> *“Relying on implementation details of third party libraries is cumbersome because you are vulnerable to refactorings and you need to understand implementation details.”*
+> *“Relying on implementation details of third party libraries*
+> *is cumbersome because you are vulnerable to refactorings,*
+> *and you need to understand implementation details.”*

 Instead of accessing the components in the HTML through invoking the `query` method use mentioned earlier Angular Material's component harnesses.

 Setup: